Kenneth111/pytorch_tutorial_exercises/README.md

 ## ImageFolderSplitter.py

 Two classes, ImageFolderSplitter and DatasetFromFilename, are provided in this file.
 They work like torchvision.datasets.ImageFolder, but they can split a whole dataset into a training set and a validation set.

+## image_transforms.py

+### ShiftTransform

+A class simulates the height_shift_range and the width_shift_range of ImageDataGenerator in Keras.
+This class is initialized by two fractions, x and y, representing the fraction of width and the fraction of height, respectively.
+In addition, this class translates an PIL Image object.
+It should be used with other transforms in torchvision.